 Welcome to the home of the Toy Run

 This website is a free service to all motorcycle clubs and organisations for listing their Toy Run event.
-It is hosted by the Victorian Motorcycle Council with the motto "United we Ride" which best describes why we do this.
+It is hosted by the Victorian Motorcycle Council, our motto is "United we Ride" which best describes why we do this.
 This site is for you, the rider.
-Please take the time to find your local or major Toy Run in the list in the right sidebar.
+Please take the time to find your local or major Toy Run in Toyruns around Australia.
 The VMC encourages riders to participate in as many Toy Runs as possible so that children everywhere may have a special Christmas every year.

-The VMC is continuing the legacy of the Motorcycle Riders Association Toy Run as the major Toy Run event in Victoria.
-We hope you can make it and bring your donations and gifts for the Salvation Army Christmas Appeal.
+The VMC is looking to continue the legacy of the Motorcycle Riders Association Melbourne Toy Run as the major Toy Run event in Victoria.
+Alas it's been a struggle to organise since the Covid Lockdowns as people have moved on.
+We do not have an event for 2022 but please consider your donations and gifts for the Salvation Army Christmas Appeal.
 And thank you from all of us.

 Check out our Facebook page for fun, photos and information.